-If requested by the client, the reporting phase begins.
+- Reporting: If requested by the client, the reporting phase begins.
 A technical roadmap is created detailing what happened.
 For example, if there was concern that a former employee stole intellectual property, this report would include the explanation and analysis of forensic artifacts that point toward evidence of user attribution.
 In other words, what files were accessed, how these files were exfiltrated from the organization, who took the data, when the data was stolen and how it is potentially being used.

-To provide expert testimony in court, that expert needs to be able to qualify first.
+- Expert Testimony: To provide expert testimony in court, that expert needs to be able to qualify first.
 If the expertise of the expert is challenged, the attorney calling the expert must make a showing that the expert has the necessary background experience.
 This includes questions related to the expert's education, certifications, case experience, training, and special knowledge.
-While in information technology professional is certainly an expert in their field, they are rarely an expert in digital forensics, which require specialized knowledge in niche technical domains.
+While an information technology professional is certainly an expert in their field, they are rarely an expert in digital forensics, which requires specialized knowledge in niche technical domains.
 There is a distinct probability that an information technology expert will not be able to qualify as a digital forensic expert, and therefore would be unable to render an expert opinion or at best would have their testimony severely limited by the court.

-The Critical Link
+The Critical Link - Forensic Collection Phase

 The acquisition, or forensic collection phase, is the critical link in the chain of events between consultation and expert testimony that protects a client from accusations of data manipulation, incomplete collections, or spoliation.
 The forensic process of collecting data utilizes algorithms and checksums that guarantee that collected data is a perfect snapshot in time of what existed on an electronic device.